 We first learned about convertible securities in the preferred stock chapter.
-Both preferred stock and corporate bonds can be convertible into stock of the same issuer.
-For example, a convertible Ford Motor Co. bond would allow the bondholder to convert their bond into Ford stock at any time.
-Conversion features give investors another way to make money on bonds.
-The bond’s yield provides a return, and additionally, the investor can make capital gains (buy low, sell high) on the stock if they convert.
+Both preferred stock and corporate bonds can be convertible into common stock of the same issuer.
+For example, a convertible Ford Motor Co. bond would allow the bondholder to convert the bond into Ford stock.

-When a convertible bond is issued, the issuer sets its conversion ratio and conversion price, which determine the number of stock shares received if the bond is converted.
-Both generally stay fixed through the life of the bond.
+When a convertible bond is issued, the issuer sets its conversion ratio and conversion price.
+These determine how many shares of stock you receive if you convert the bond.
+Both generally stay fixed for the life of the bond.

 In some scenarios, the conversion price and ratio could change if the issuer performs certain actions (like a stock dividend or split).
 This concept is unlikely to be tested on the SIE exam.

-The conversion price is only valuable for finding the conversion ratio.
-For example:
+The conversion price is mainly useful because it lets you calculate the conversion ratio.

 A convertible bond has a conversion price of $40.
 What is the conversion ratio?